MekDrop/MekDrop.github.io/public_html/wp-content/plugins/multisite-enhancements/readme.txt

 So please be patient with me and let me know of typos or grammatical parts.
 Thanks

 == Changelog ==
+= 1.3.5 (2016-05-30) =
+* Performance: Change the function to get all sites of a user to set favicon. [#25](https://github.com/bueltge/wordpress-multisite-enhancements/issues/25)

+= 1.3.4 (2016-05-19) =
+* Fix value type for nodes from admin bar.
+* Enhance the Multisite requirements check.

+= 1.3.3 (2016-01-15) =
+* Fix Blog Id enhancement, change filter type.
+* Change different code topics for better performance and stability.

+= 1.3.2 (2015-12-17) =
+* Prevent PHP Warning.
+Props noelboss

+= 1.3.1 (2015-12-03) =
+* Enhance the external domain check for more exactly check, that's also work on root domain of multisite.
+Props Matt [Thread](https://wordpress.org/support/topic/main-blog-being-tagged-as-external-domain)

+= 1.3.0 (2015-11-28) =
+* Add new functionality to filter plugin list live.
+* Improve status label filter `multisite_enhancements_status_label`, now with the parameters `$blogname` and `$blog`.

+= 1.2.1 (2015-09-24) =
+* Bugfix: Correction for the site icon topic.
+The functions "has_site_icon" and "get_site_icon_url" aren't compatible with multisites.
+Icon only displayed when on that blog, in network or other blog the WP logo showed.
+* Enhancement: Check for active usage of admin bar before add favicon to Admin Bar.

+= 1.2.0 (2015-09-03) =
+* Add support for Favicon feature `wp_site_icon` since WP 4.3, probs [JoryHogeveen](https://github.com/JoryHogeveen)
+* Add status label to each site in the admin bar, probs JoryHogeveen
+* Codex changes
+* Add hook `multisite_enhancements_autoload` to unset files, there not necessary on autoload, see also the [Wiki](https://github.com/bueltge/wordpress-multisite-enhancements/wiki) for more information

 = 1.1.0 (2015-02-26) =
 * Some modifications to plugin and theme admin columns for better performance and usage on Multisites with more as 100 blogs, plugins, themes [Issue #16](https://github.com/bueltge/wordpress-multisite-enhancements/pull/16)
 * Code inspections